kainjow/Mustache/README.md

 ## Release Notes

+#### 3.2.1 - July 22, 2018

+* Add an overload to render() that accepts a context and a stream (thanks Kitsune Ral)
+* Added checks for empty objects (thanks Snafuuz)
+* Refactored parser in preparation for future changes

 #### 3.2 - February 24, 2018

 * Added ability to provide a custom escape function (thanks to Kitsune Ral)